cassiano/regexps/README.md

 # This toy, personal project, uses Parser Combinators and an NFA (Non-deterministic Finite Automatum) to parse and evaluate regular expressions against a given string.
+The NFA implementation is based on this article from Ken Thompson: https://dl.acm.org/doi/epdf/10.1145/363347.363387

-# Please install Deno (https://docs.deno.com/runtime/manual/getting_started/installation) before using it.
+## Please install Deno (https://docs.deno.com/runtime/manual/getting_started/installation) before using it.

-# To run tests:
+### To run tests:

 ```
 deno test regexp_nfa.ts